BSI-Bund/secvisogram/docs/user/vulnerabilities-usage-csaf_vex.en.md

 # Vulnerabilities - Usage

-For the `csaf_vex` profile vulnerabilities must exist.
+The `csaf_vex` profile deals with vulnerabilities.
+Therefore, it must have the `/vulnerabilities` element.